zbynekdrlik/abl-touchosc/README.md

 - Install the [forked AbletonOSC](https://github.com/zbynekdrlik/AbletonOSC)
 - Check return track names match exactly (including "A-", "B-" prefixes)
 - Look for "Mapped to Return Track X" in logs

+**Double-click mute not working:**
+- Check each group is on its own line in configuration
+- Group name must match exactly (case-sensitive, including instance prefix)
+- NEW in v2.7.0: Use full group name like `double_click_mute: 'band_Drums'`
+- Enable DEBUG = 1 in mute_button.lua to see detection logs
+- Verify configuration format matches examples exactly

 **Controls not responding:**
 - Check connection numbers in configuration